Member | Established: 1987 | Associate since 1989; Member since 2017

 SMO 1: Quality Assurance

 Only members of the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) are authorized to conduct statutory audits in Sri Lanka.
-Although members of AAT Sri Lanka do not have practicing firms, some members are employees of practicing firms of Chartered Accountants who are involved in audit and assurance services.
-These members are required to adhere to quality control requirements implemented by these audit firms, and therefore are subject to the supervision of CA Sri Lanka.
-There are members who hold both membership with AAT Sri Lanka and CA Sri Lanka and who are allowed to conduct audits.
+Members of the Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka) do not have the authority to perform audits; however, some members are employed by audit firms and are involved in audit and assurance engagements under the supervision of Chartered Accountants.

 -